EU Regional Policy

 This support platform for the Public-Public-Partnerships (P2P) community building on the information and services, previously provided by ERA-LEARN, NETWATCH, and JPIs To Co Work, involves the main stakeholders engaged in designing and deploying the broad structures and functions for the coordination and cooperation of national and/ or regional research programmes.

 Based on the work of a network of experts, RIM Plus provides detailed information on regional innovation policies for 20 EU countries.
 The core of the RIM Plus service is a knowledge base of information on some 200 regions, including an online 'inventory' of regional innovation policy measures, policy documents, organisations, and a single access point for good practice dissemination on regional innovation policy in Europe.

-The Economics of Industrial Research & Innovation (IRI) is a scientific action carried out within the Institute for Prospective Technological Studies (IPTS), one of the seven scientific institutes of the European Commission's Joint Research Centre (JRC).
-The action aims at providing EU policy-makers and the business and academic communities with robust empirical evidence and analysis on the contribution of private-sector R&D to the growth and employment of the European economy.
+The Economics of Industrial Research & Innovation (IRI) is a scientific project carried out within the Directorate B: Growth and Innovation of the European Commission's Joint Research Centre (JRC).
+The project aims at providing EU policy-makers and the business and academic communities with robust empirical evidence and analysis on the contribution of private-sector R&D to the growth and employment of the European economy.